echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/molybdenum.md

 # Molybdenum
-Molybdenum (Cu) is an essential trace element.
-Its main function is component is redox.
+Molybdenum (Mo) is an essential trace element.
+Its main function is conezyme in sulfur amino acid catabolism.
 ## Absorption
 Only
 Molybdenum absorption requires: iron.
-Molybdenum absorption is impaired by: tungsten.
+Molybdenum absorption is impaired by: tungsten, processed food, soy.

 ## Functions
 	• Promotion of Optimal Sulfur Balance
 	• Antioxidant Protection
 Nervous system metabolism
+ Aids in eliminating aldehydes.
+Promotes normal cell growth.
+Generates energy, assists with production of hemoglobin.
+Aids in mobilization of iron from the liver.
+Vital for oxidation of fats.

 ## Deficiency
-	molybdenum deficiency
+- sulfur imbalance.

 ## Excess
-impaired absorption of copper. molybdenum toxicity[2
+impaired absorption of copper.

 ## Disease preventions
 	• Sulfite sensitivity